Loading [MathJax]/extensions/TeX/boldsymbol.js

 • 9.10: Solubility of Ionic Compounds

-The solubility of ionic compounds in water can also be described using the concepts of equilibrium.
-Ksp is the solubility product and is the equilibrium constant that describes the solubility of an electrolyte.
+This page discusses the solubility of ionic compounds in water using equilibrium concepts.
+The solubility product, K_{sp}, is the equilibrium constant describing the solubility of an electrolyte.
+Two examples illustrate the calculations for solubility.

 • 9.E: Chemical Equilibria (Exercises)